Thursday, May 11th, 2023, 0610-1800

 Emerging from the wash, we saw a bunch of rafts, but they weren’t our group.
 It was fun to watch them go down the rapids anyway.
 We cheered them on.
-Then we did a series of climbs along the clifts, getting into some pretty spicy territory.
+Then we did a series of climbs along the cliffs, getting into some pretty spicy territory.
 It was also tediously slow and hot as hell.
-Sky’s earlier mention of the route part was indeed true.
+Sky’s earlier mention of the nature of the route was indeed true.
 We followed some cairns up to a class 4 chimney and I had to give it a big NOPE!
 Instead, we found some class 3 ledges that I still didn’t like but at least had the ability in my toolkit.
 I did have to take my pack off at 2 points.
 Sky clambered up, no problem.
-They spend a lot of time in climbing gyms so I wasn’t surprised.
-In fact, Leah and Sky had both done some of the hardest routes on the Hayduke.
+Sky spends a lot of time in the climbing gym, so I wasn’t surprised.
+In fact, Leah and Sky had both done some of the hardest alternate routes on the Hayduke.
 They were really confident and competent climbers, which I greatly admired.

 After negotiating the cliffs, we had to descend an extremely steep scree gully.
 I didn’t remember this part from any of the blogs I’d read and was surprised by the difficulty.
-Fortunately it didn’t bother me and I handled it pretty easily, but I wondered about the group behind us.
+Fortunately, I tend to to better on these kind of descents, so I handled it pretty easily.
+But I wondered about the guided group behind us.
+They seemed to be struggling with the terrain prior to this, and it only got harder.
 The ledges and the gully would certainly give them pause… definitely not your standard national park trails.

 Once clear of the obstacles, we followed the shore through the thick vegetation.
 Getting slapped in the face with tamarisk and mesquite made me wish I was still scaling the cliffs.
 A few rafts drifted by effortlessly as I struggled along.
 It was so hot, I desperately wished I could be floating on the cool water instead of bushwhacking.
 It made me really appreciate our raft trip the day before.
 The rafts were again not from our group but appeared to be another private group, complete with one kayaker.
 They stopped short of Hance rapids to scout.